Marilynn-Stone/scheduler/README.md

 ## Getting Started

 1. Install dependencies using the `npm install` command.
-2. Fork and clone scheduler-api.
+2. Fork and clone scheduler-api. <https://github.com/Marilynn-Stone/scheduler-api.git>
-3. Follow the instructions in the README.md file.
+3. Follow the instructions in the scheduler-api README.md file.
 4. Start the web server using the `npm start` command.
 The app will be served at <http://localhost:8000/>.
 5. Go to <http://localhost:8000/> in your browser.